Introducing the Colville Wild campaign

 Working toward permanent protections for northeast Washington’s wildest roadless forests, particularly the crest of the Kettle Range

 You may have heard of the Columbia Highlands Initiative, which we’ve recently rebooted as our Colville Wild campaign.
-You can also find us on Facebook.
+You can also find more information here.
 THANK YOU to everyone who has followed this effort, some background on our new name is below!

 The Columbia Highlands Initiative was an effort from 2008 through 2012 by Conservation Northwest, the Northeast Washington Forest Coalition (NEWFC), Kettle Range Conservation Group, The Lands Council, Vaagen Brothers Lumber and other local organizations, businesses and outdoor recreationists to protect the wild crest of the Kettle River Mountain Range, along with other Roadless Areas on northeast Washington’s Colville National Forest.